23 Sep 2016 Auction Held

-Lake County, CA — A winning combination of wonderful wines, locally produced food and an exciting atmosphere inspired people from all over our region at the 15th annual Lake County Wine Auction Saturday, September 17, 2016 at Cache Creek Vineyard and Winery in Clearlake Oaks.
+Lake County, CA — A winning combination of wonderful wines, locally produced food and an exciting atmosphere inspired people from all over our region at the annual Lake County Wine Auction Saturday, September 17, 2016 at Cache Creek Vineyard and Winery in Clearlake Oaks.
 “It was a beautiful night under the moon,” said Wine Alliance director Marie Beery, “and people were very generous under it’s influence.”

-The bidding fas fast and furious as auctioneers Shaun Hornby and Matt Hughes racked up some impressive totals during the live auction part of the program.
-John Clarke’s 2014 painting, which featured a red-headed woman riding through a vineyard on horseback earned a top bid of $6,000.
-Seven other items went for $2,000 or more making for some impressive numbers.
-A preliminary tabulation indicates that the evening’s activities brought in more than $62,000, which includes both the live and silent auctions.
+The bidding fas fast and furious as auctioneer Shaun Hornby racked up some impressive totals during the live auction part of the program.
+John Clarke’s 2016 painting, which featured a quartet of musicians playing in a vineyard, earned a top bid of $5,000.
+Eleven other items went for $2,000 or more making for some impressive numbers.
+A preliminary tabulation indicates that the evening’s activities brought in more than $67,000, which includes both the live and silent auctions.
 “Thank you to all of our ticket holders and bidders,” said Wine Alliance director Sharron Zollar.

-Over the next few weeks, figures figures will be combined with numbers from ticket sales and sponsorships, to provide a final accounting.
-Last year, despite the cancellation of the auction because of the Valley Fire, the Lake County Wine Auction raised enough money to cover expenses and then donate $90,000 to local charities and community organizations.
+Over the next few weeks, the auction figures will be combined with numbers from ticket sales, sponsorships and expenses, to provide a final accounting.
+Last year, despite the cancellation of the auction because of the Valley Fire, the Lake County Wine Alliance raised enough money to $87,800 to local charities and community organizations.
 Based on preliminary figures,the Wine Auction board expects to meet or beat last year’s figures.